Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Inappropriate use of spacing.
+__Description__: Inappropriate use of spacing.
 Too much or too little white space on DXs with intervals (like a bar DX with thin bars and large gaps or vice a versa).

 __Good example__: [https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9](https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9)